Duchy of Wiślica: Reign of Casimir II the Just

 Most likely before 1166, and before his war expedition to Prussia, Henry of Sandomierz, duke of Duchy of Sandomierz, had appointed in his will Casimir II the Just as his successor as the Duke of Sandomierz.
 After his death in the battle against Prussians, Casimir's brothers, Bolesław IV the Curly and Mieszko III the Old, had intervened in the succession, separating the duchy into 3 parts, as opposed to the whole state being ruled by Casimir himself.
 Bolesław IV had become the ruler of the Duchy of Sandomierz, while Mieszko III was given closely unknown territory of the duchy.
 Casimir II was given the smallest part of the state, forming the Duchy of Wiślica.
 The capital of the state was Wiślica and the duchy had stretched from Małogoszcz on the north to Połaniec on the south.

 In 1167, with the decreasing support to the rule Bolesław IV the Curly, the rebellion was organized against him.
 According to most historians, the reason for the rebellion was the succession to the throne of Sandomierz as well as the defeat of his expedition against Prussians, which, according to Wincenty Kadłubek, had generated dissatisfaction among the magnates.
 According to him, the rebellion was organized by Jaksa Gryfita and Świętosław Piotrowic, who had encouraged Casimir II to rebel together with them.
 Under the pressure of the rebellion, Bolesław IV had given lands to his brothers.

 Bolesław IV died in 1173 was succeeded as Duke of Sandomierz by his brother, Mieszko III the Old.
-Mieszko decided to give the entire duchy to Casimir, who, by becoming the duke had united the Duchy of Sandomirz and incorporated Duchy of Wiślica into it.
+Mieszko decided to give the entire duchy to Casimir, who, by becoming the duke had united the Duchy of Sandomierz and incorporated Duchy of Wiślica into it.
 The city of Wiślica itself had become the co-capital of the Duchy of Sandomierz.